 No one should die because there is no match.

 The Sunflower Fund educates and registers stem cell donors.
-We fundraise to cover the recruitment costs to grow a healthy, effective, ethnically diverse South African Bone Marrow Registry of committed donors.
+We fundraise to cover the recruitment costs to grow a healthy, effective, ethnically diverse registry of committed donors.
 We play an active role in the process of saving lives through blood stem cell transplants.

 The Sunflower Fund is committed to giving hope of life to adults and children in need of a blood stem cell transplant.
 We invite you to be a part of this journey.